 NCRM International Visitor Exchange Scheme (IVES)

-The National Centre for Research Methods (NCRM) is pleased to invite applications for the second round of its International Visitor Exchange Scheme (IVES) (see results of the first round here).
+The National Centre for Research Methods (NCRM) is pleased to invite applications for the third round of its International Visitor Exchange Scheme (IVES).
 IVES is aimed at enabling UK social scientists to engage with methods development internationally, in order to stimulate debate and develop ideas (with associated outputs) in relation to methodological innovation in the social sciences.
 The scheme provides for incoming and outgoing visiting scholar awards.
 The incoming visiting scholar awards are for noted overseas experts working at the forefront of key methodological areas to visit a UK centre of methodological excellence in the social sciences.
 The outgoing visiting scholar awards will enable early and mid-career researchers from the UK in the social sciences to visit a centre of methodological excellence outside the UK.
 Applications for both types of visitor exchange schemes must be submitted via a UK Higher Education Institution (HEI), either as the employer of the outgoing scholar, or the host of the incoming scholar.

 The NCRM IVES awards are intended to provide flexible support for a programme of activity with the objective of advancing methodological understanding and practice in the social sciences.
 Activities which might constitute an IVES programme include (but are not limited to): focussed research projects, development of collaborative research proposals, research events and seminars, the provision of training and related workshops.